SYSTEMATIC TREATMENT OF APHID GENERA

 Neorhopalomyzus lonicerisuctus Zhang, Zhang & Zhong Apterae (fundatrices) are dark brown, dusted with white wax powder; BL c.2.6 mm.
 On Lonicera spp. in China.

 A single species related to Subsaltusaphis, but with the posterior corners of abdominal tergite 7 and the anterior corners of the pronotum developed into processi, and the dorsal hairs minute and spatulate.
 The genus was reviewed and illustrated by Quednau (2010).

 Neosaltusaphis bodenheimeri Hille Ris Lambers (Fig.20a) Apterae are straw-coloured, with antennae black on distal halves; BL c.
 2.3 mm.
 Alatae are unknown.
-The host is unknown, but “presumably a Carex species” according to the original description, although swept from a wet meadow which included other Cyperaceae.
+Described from Austria (Styria), and now also recorded from Kazakhstan (Kadyrbekov 2016d).
+The host is “presumably a Carex species” according to the original description, although swept from a wet meadow which included other Cyperaceae.

 Two species resembling Anuraphis but with smooth flangeless siphunculi (flangeless in the type species) and 4- or 5-segmented antennae.